mckennapsean/dissertation/content/6-worksheet.md

 One group that conducted their own design process acknowledged that their design process, while different, still mapped onto the steps provided in each activity.
 Another student recognized the flexibility of the worksheets:
-``if I had a different project, I would use each box in different ways depending on the context'' (P8).
+"if I had a different project, I would use each box in different ways depending on the context" (P8).
 <!-- for different visualization systems: -->

 All of the students agreed that evaluation was a necessary and important step